-- You Have the Right to an Attorney - Just as in any state after an arrest, you have the right to legal representation.
-Following an out of state arrest, having an attorney on your side can be crucial to saving you a great deal of time and headache.
-Additionally, working with an Arizona-licensed attorney who is familiar with the state's DUI laws can help with creating a defense that protects you against the charges and penalties you face.
+- You Have the Right to an Attorney - Following an out of state arrest, having an attorney on your side can be crucial to saving you a great deal of time and headache.
+Your attorney can help you protect your license and reduce potential penalties.

 At Knowles Law Firm, PLC, our legal team has represented a number of out of state clients who were arrested for crimes while visiting Arizona, including many who were arrested for DUI-related charges.
 If you have questions about dealing with an out of state DUI arrest and how our firm can help, contact us today for a FREE case evaluation.